15 Stormwater Best Management Practices for Construction Sites

 Similarly, you can reduce the runoff coefficient of a slope by redirecting stormwater with several different control mechanisms, including downspouts, swales, and bioretention areas.

-Downspouts can be applied to specific parts of the slope to redirect stormwater to the bottom without exposing the soil on the hill.
+Downspouts can be installed at specific points along the slope to redirect stormwater to the bottom without exposing the hillside soil.

-Vegetative or rock swales are similar to ditches that help slow the flow of stormwater runoff and even trap some of it.
+Vegetative or rock swales are similar to ditches, helping slow the flow of stormwater runoff and even trapping some of it.
 Likewise, bio-retention zones allow for the natural infiltration of vegetable-rich soil.

 7. Capture Sediment Laden Water

-Once significant erosion has occurred, loose sediments can leak into the water, causing pollution and turbidity that kill off marine life.
+Once significant erosion occurs, loose sediments can enter the water, causing pollution and turbidity that kill marine life.
 However, several tools are at an operator’s disposal to trap sediment-water and treat it before discharging it back into public water systems.

 Silt fences, compost bags, fiber logs, and filter bags can be applied at the top and base of slopes to help trap large sediment particles and separate them from onrushing stormwater.
 Added precautions, such as detention basins, can be built at the bottom of hills to hold large quantities of stormwater so that they can be treated before discharge.